-If there are others in your group running Transmutation, you can swap it out for Jorvald’s Guidance, Sanctuary, Spell Power Cure or even Olorime’s (while keeping Kagrenac’s as your other set).
+If there are others in your group running Transmutation, you can swap it out for Jorvald’s Guidance, Sanctuary or Spell Power Cure (while keeping Kagrenac’s as your other set).
 I’d highly recommend working towards getting at least one of these sets to have in addition to Transmutation.
 My personal recommendation out of all these sets would be Jorvald’s Guidance.

 For Weapons, when I’m Zerging, I use Sword and board.
-When I’m not Zerging and just Pug surfing, I prefer to use a Destro Staff for easier off-DPS capability.
+When I’m not Zerging and just Pug surfing, I sometimes use a Destro Staff for easier off-DPS capability.

 Transmutation – Elite Gear Vendor (Unidentified Elite Gear Containers – 20k AP each) in Cyrodiil at your faction’s Gate or Guild Stores.

 Kagrenac’s Hope – Crafted (8 Trait – Earth Forge (Fighter’s Guild Instance)) or Guild Stores.